lannelin/cifar10-resnet-lightning/README.md

 ## To/From SafeTensors

+TODO:
+- review security assumptions for this section:
+  - currently pickle is constructed locally rather than downloading pickle of arbitrary content
+  - does use of safetensors *sanitize* in any way? we're still converting back before load
-(TODO get optional deps working with local editable install)
+- get optional deps working with local editable install

 ```
 pip install "safetensors==0.4.3"
 ```

 `convert_checkpoint.py` heavily borrows from https://github.com/huggingface/safetensors/blob/v0.4.3/bindings/python/convert.py

 We can use this script to convert to and from [safetensor format](https://github.com/huggingface/safetensors).
-This is useful for sharing models without using pickle (unsafe, can run arbitrary code).
+This is useful for sharing models without using pickle (unsafe, can run arbitrary code). **However, at the moment we're still converting back to a pickle seralized format, before loading locally**.

 This conversion is lossy and will only maintain the state_dict.

 ```bash